 Public schools in Hanoi

 In Vietnam, it is compulsory to attend school from the ages of six to 11.
 During this period, public school tuition is free of charge.
 Thereafter, schooling is optional and fees apply.

 The Vietnamese government has been criticised for the short duration of compulsory attendance and the curriculum's focus on tests and essays rather than life skills.
 Despite this, many expat parents still feel confident in the quality of Vietnamese education and those who can't afford the sky-high costs associated with international schools are generally happy to opt for a good public school instead.

 International schools in Hanoi

-Although Ho Chi Minh City is Vietnam's main hub of international schools, Hanoi has a number of good international schools on offer, too.
+Although Ho Chi Minh City is Vietnam's main hub of international schools, Hanoi has a fair few excellent international schools on offer, too.
 However, like many international schools around the world, Hanoi's international schools suffer from over-subscription, and it can be difficult to secure a spot.
 For this reason, it's important to start the application process as early as possible.

 Although there are many benefits to international schools, expat parents should be aware that tuition costs are uniformly high among them.
 To cover this, it is advisable for expat parents to try to negotiate an education allowance as part of their relocation package.